elatoskinas/blog/_posts/2019-07-10-gsoc-2019-data-importing-from-tuples.markdown

 The notion of this block can then be extended to the multi-entry case, and it's as simple as that.

 ## Data Format
-As there are a lot of possible data sources where Data may be imported from, some more generalized format of Data should be established.
+As there are a lot of possible data sources where data may be imported from, some more generalized format of the data should be established.

 One of the key challenges in the design of Data Importing is the fact that some Charts use pairs as entries, while others may use more dimensions.
 An example of this is the Bubble Chart, the entries of which have 3 values - the x, y values and the radius of the bubble.